weizhechen2021/Bioinformatics/README.md

-# RiboWave
+# I writting mu Homework

-RiboWave is a funtional Ribo-seq analysis tool to identify translated ORF based on Ribo-seq data.
+Homework is a little bit challenging for me.
+I just write something randomly.

 The RiboWave workflow consists of: